emit-sds/SpecTf/spectf_cloud/README.md

 ## 💾 Installation
-To install the SpecTf python package to use as both:
+To install the `SpecTf Cloud` python package to use as both:
 - An importable Python3 package
 - A CLI interface for model training and deployment follow the below instructions: